Skip to content

 // Create a ChunkedDataProvider and load a large audio file.

-// Replace "path/to/your/large/audiofile.wav" with the actual path to your audio file.
+// Replace "path/to/your/large/audiofile.wav" with the actual path.

 using var dataProvider = new ChunkedDataProvider("path/to/your/large/audiofile.wav");